Proposal expands Medicaid coverage for mental health and substance use disorder treatment

 Last month, the House overwhelmingly passed a measure to change the nearly 60-year-old rule.

-Provisions in the Support for Patients and Communities Reauthorization Act would require Medicaid to cover medication-assisted treatments and it gives states the option to cover substance use disorder treatment in a mental health facility for up to 30 days over 12 months.
+Provisions in the Support for Patients and Communities Reauthorization Act would require Medicaid to cover medication-assisted treatments and it gives states the option to cover substance use disorder treatment in a mental health facility for up to 30 days over a 12-month period.

 A similar measure is being considered in the Senate.